lerna-lite/lerna-lite/README.md

 Mainly for the following reasons:

-1. original Lerna repo was no longer maintained (dependencies were out of date)
+1. original Lerna repo was unmaintained for nearly 2 years (dependencies were out of date)
    - this is no longer true since Nrwl took over ownership of Lerna, but the next few points are still valid
+   - keep PRs in sync with original Lerna
-2. wanted to create a smaller lib that is more modular than the original Lerna
+2. desire to create a smaller lib that is more modular than the original Lerna
    - it's smaller since we only copied half of Lerna's commands and a few are totally optional.
    - we don't need all of Lerna's packages anymore since Workspaces are now supported by all package managers.
-   - the main goal of this fork was to keep only `version` and `publish` commands in the core and make everything else as optional packages (install and use only what you need).
+   - the main goal of this fork was from the start was to keep only `version` and `publish` commands in the core and make everything else optional (install and use only what you really need).
 3. rewrite the lib in TypeScript
 4. replicate a few opened PRs (fixes and features) from Lerna and also add extra features in Lerna-Lite
    - for example we now support the `workspace:` protocol and `dry-run` options